jpmit/pybetdaq/README.md

 Currently only a subset of the complete Betdaq API functionality is implemented.
 While this subset is sufficient to build a trading application, some of the other methods do have their uses.
-In particular, methods for updating, cancelling, and suspending orders would be handy.
+In particular, additional methods for updating, cancelling, and suspending orders would be handy.
 There are quite a few of these methods (all of which are 'secure' rather than 'readonly' in Betdaq API jargon):

 * UpdateOrdersNoReceipt
 * CancelAllOrdersOnMarket